Ciudad Juarez Chihuahua, Mexico Travel Guide

 Search for podcasts or documentaries about the US-Mexico border, Chihuahua state, or the Mexican Revolution to gain historical context.

-Drink plenty of bottled water, especially during hot weather, to prevent dehydration.
+Drink plenty of bottled water, especially when it's hot weather, to prevent dehydration.

 Exercise caution with street food.
 Pick reliable establishments to minimize health concerns.